 We recommend staying as close to the Zona Colonial area as you can.
 It's just easier because that's where you'll want to be for everything and it's always just safer to be where the tourists are rather than wandering.

-Volunteers in the past recommend the Island Life Hostel.
+As far as specific recommendations go, volunteers in the past recommend the Island Life Hostel.
 It's got a rad location and good prices.

 You know what's better than a vacation to the DR?
 A semester abroad in the DR!
 Just imagine four whole months of living in this beautiful country and volunteering with the International Language Programs.